bradymiller/bradymiller.github.io/todo/index.md

 ### OEMR Organization
 1. Complete revocation second request for information.
 1. Add next meeting discussion (propose ways to keep track of OpenEMR users and stay connected with them;
-this is to understand their functionality requirements, update them on security vulnerability etc.)
+this is to understand their functionality requirements, update them on security vulnerability etc.).
+Discuss registration project on forums and placemark it on the active projects page.
 1. Weno proposal due diligence.
-1. Discuss registration project on forums and placemark it on the active projects page.
 1. Bring in all board members as members(still a couple members left to do: T,L,S) to allow bringing in new board members.
 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).